Using relayd as instructed in this article isn't guaranteed to work and only supports IPv4

-The relayd package implements a bridge-like behavior complete with DHCP and Broadcast relaying.
+When other options don't work or are too complex to implement, the relayd package implements a bridge-like behavior for IPv4 (only), complete with DHCP and broadcast relaying.
 This configuration can be done through SSH (remote terminal) or through Luci GUI.

 But you can also choose to have a different name/encryption/password if you prefer to.